-In this tutorial, we will learn how to wait for a page to load before interacting with the weblements present on that page in order to avoid NoSuchElementException in Selenium.
+In this tutorial, we will learn how to wait for a page to load in Selenium before interacting with the web elements present on that page in order to avoid NoSuchElementException.

-Before going deeper into the implementation of wait till page load in Selenium you need to understand the following points-
+Before going further into the implementation of wait till page load in Selenium you need to understand the following points-

 - We may have to introduce a wait time when dealing with elements that are ajax based or dynamic elements that load even after the page load.